tubleronchik/curiosity_earth-mars/README.md

-# HOWTO: Robonomics demo with Curiosity Rover moving after transaction and storing data in blockchain
+# HOWTO: Robonomics demo with Curiosity Rover moving after transaction and storing data in IPFS
 Sample of how it works is available on YT: https://youtu.be/pl3eIEC_T2o
 ### Requirements:
 - ROS Melodic + Gazebo + RViz (installation manual [here](http://wiki.ros.org/melodic/Installation))